openebs/website/docs/main/Solutioning/openebs-on-kubernetes-platforms/gke.md

 - Adding additional disks to existing node pool is not supported.

 - Each Local SSD disk comes in a fixed size and you can attach multiple Local SSD disks to a single VM when you create it.
 The number of Local SSD disks that you can attach to a VM depends on the VM's machine type.
-See the [Local SSD Disks documentation](https://cloud.google.com/compute/docs/disks/local-ssd#choose_number_local_ssds) for more information.
+Refer to the [Local SSD Disks documentation](https://cloud.google.com/compute/docs/disks/local-ssd#choose_number_local_ssds) for more information.
 :::

 ## Prerequisites